The Peninsula Times

 The Peninsula Times began publication on 23 August 1994.
 It was a free English language tabloid newspaper distributed to 200,000 households in the Western Cape, started by entrepreneur Marthinus Strydom.
-During September 2004 Naspers acquired 70% of the newspaper for an undisclosed amount.
+During September 2004, Naspers acquired 70% of the newspaper for an undisclosed amount.

 Two editions were available: one for the southern and one for the northern parts of Cape Town.
 Marthinus Strydom, founder and director of the paper, said that the paper was not out to make a war against the existing dailies in Cape Town.
-The idea of a new, encompassing tabloid in the Cape was born 1993 when Strydom was the director of the Northern Times.
-He approached Naspers at the beginning of 1993 and a deal was made.
-The newspaper had a staff of 32 freelance and 5 full-time journalists.
-The tabloid featured in-depth investigative reporting as well as news analysis and human interest stories.
+The idea of a new, encompassing tabloid in the Cape was born in 1993 when Strydom was the director of the Northern Times.
+He approached Naspers at the beginning of 1993, and a deal was made.
+The newspaper had 32 freelance staff members and 5 full-time journalists.
+The tabloid featured in-depth investigative reporting, news analysis, and human interest stories.

-In 1995 Nasionale Pers acquired the remainder of the shareholding and integrated the newspaper into its other regional free-sheet newspapers.
+In 1995, Nasionale Pers acquired the remainder of the shareholding and integrated the newspaper into its other regional free-sheet newspapers.